 With cashless transactions, on the other hand, you insert your card into a terminal and it’s all done for you.

-Finally, don’t forget many retailers offer contactless payment options, meaning you don’t even have to touch the payment terminal to use your credit card.
-This can lead to much better hygiene when it comes to handling money since it’s been proven the cash is filthy and covered with microbes that harbor disease.
+Because of the recent global pandemic, we’ve all become more aware of disease-causing viruses and bacteria.
+Many retailers offer contactless payment options, meaning that you don’t even have to touch the payment terminal to make your payment.
+Touchless transactions can lead to much better hygiene, compared to handling money, since it’s been proven that cash is covered with microbes that harbor disease.

 Disadvantages of a Cashless Society

-Going cashless may seem great, but every significant societal change comes with its share of pros and cons.
-Besides the fact you couldn’t slip a $20 bill into a birthday card anymore, here are five disadvantages of a cash-free future:
+Going cashless may seem great, but every significant change comes with its share of pros and cons.
+Besides the fact you wouldn’t be able to slip a $20 bill into a birthday card anymore, here are five disadvantages of a cash-free future:

 Every Dollar is Tracked

-The fact criminals will have a harder time hiding their transactions in a cashless world may serve as a relief, but that doesn’t mean you’re comfortable having all of your transactions tracked.
+It’s a relief to know that a cashless world makes it harder for criminals to hide their illegal transactions.
+But having all your transactions tracked?
+No thanks.
 Once you’re living in a cash-free society, a third party will have a record of every purchase you make.
-Even if you have nothing to hide, this is disconcerting to say the least.
+Even if you have nothing to hide, this idea can be disconcerting for many.

 Hardship for the Unbanked

-A 2017 survey from the Federal Deposit Insurance Corporation (FDIC) showed 6.5 percent of U.S. households were “unbanked,” meaning they didn’t have a traditional checking or savings account.
-It’s easy to see how a cashless society would make it hard to pay bills, and it’s a shame since a large portion of the unbanked population is made up of marginalized groups.
+A 2017 survey from the Federal Deposit Insurance Corporation (FDIC) showed that 6.5 percent of U.S. households were “unbanked.”
+This means that they didn’t have a traditional checking or savings account.
+It’s easy to see how a cashless society would make it hard for these people to pay bills.
+Unfortunately, a large portion of this unbanked population is made up of marginalized groups.

 Potential for More Fees

-Using cash is free for every party involved.
+For everyone involved, it’s free to use cash.
 On the flip side, third party payment platforms can charge fees to consumers, and retailers have to pay fees to accept electronic payments.
-If society moved away from cash, it would be crucial for consumers to watch out for and minimize fees they might be charged to manage their money.
+If society moved away from cash, consumers would need to watch out for fees they might be charged.

 Third Parties Have Control

 It’s easy to worry about a world where third parties have full control over every dollar in your possession.
-You may fear not having any cash makes Americans vulnerable to government control or third parties who might be inclined to drive up fees for each purchase we make.
+You may wonder whether not having any cash makes Americans vulnerable to government control, or to third parties who might be inclined to drive up fees for each purchase we make.

 Why You Should Consider Going Cash-Free

-Regardless of the steps to move away from cash, and toward digital payments, you have the option to decide for yourself.
-While there’s nothing wrong with having cash in the house to use for tips or fun money, there are personal advantages that come with not using cash for regular purchases and bills.
+No matter the pros and cons of going cashless, you have the option to decide for yourself.
+Of course, there’s nothing wrong with keeping cash around to use for tips or fun money.
+But there can be big advantages that come with not using cash for regular purchases and bills.

-While cash budgeting is still a “thing,” many people are finding technology makes managing their money faster and more seamless.
+While cash budgeting is still a viable option, many people are finding that technology makes managing their money faster and more seamless.
 Not carrying cash also reduces the chance you’ll be a victim of theft, and — let’s face it — carrying money around is a huge pain anyway.

-At the end of the day, you may find there are more benefits to managing money with technology than you realize.
-Online apps and digital payments make it easier to budget alongside a partner or spouse, for example, and you may never have to revisit a brick and mortar bank.
+You may find there are more benefits to managing money with technology than you realize.
+Online apps and digital payments make it easier to budget alongside a partner or spouse, for example, and you may never have to visit a brick and mortar bank again.

-If you want to learn how to better manage your money and you don’t want to deal with bills and change, there are plenty of steps you can take right away.
+If you want to better manage your money without dealing with bills and change, there are plenty of steps you can take right away.
 The following tips can help you get ahead with technology instead of dollars and cents:

 - Sign up for Qube Money.
-A cashless envelope banking app can help you manage your money and reach your savings goals at a much faster pace.
-Qube Money offers the best of both worlds because you can set up digital envelopes called “qubes” that help you spend less in every area of your life.
-Qube Money is a cashless full-service banking platform that enables you to save for goals, pay down debt, pay bills, invest, and create a wealthier future.
+A cashless envelope banking app can help you manage your money and reach your savings goals way faster.
+Qube Money offers the best of both worlds.
+In the app, you’ll set up and spend from digital envelopes called “qubes” that help you spend with purpose in every area of your life.
+Qube Money is a full-service cashless banking platform that enables you to save for goals, pay down debt, pay your bills, invest, and create a wealthier future.
 Try the free version of Qube Money today!

 - Set limits and track your spending each month.
-Moving away from cash and toward digital payments makes it significantly easier to track your spending throughout the month.
-You won’t have to carry cash or write down your purchases.
+Moving away from cash and toward digital payments makes it way easier to track your spending throughout the month.
+You won’t have to carry cash or track your purchases.
 And you’ll never have to keep an envelope of receipts.

 - Make your savings automatic.
-Another benefit of digital money management is the fact that you can set up automatic transfers or use roundup technology to fund savings or investment qubes/accounts.
+Another benefit of digital money management is the fact that you can set up automatic transfers or use roundup technology to fund savings or investment accounts.

 - Enjoy the perks of digital banking.
 Finally, don’t forget how much easier digital banking can make your life.
-Features like online bill pay, mobile check deposit, direct deposit, payday two days early, high-yield savings accounts, subscription controls, automatic payments, and more, can easily save you a few hours per month.
+Features like online bill pay, mobile check deposit, direct deposit, payday two days early, high-yield savings accounts, subscription controls, automatic payments, and more, can easily save you several hours every month.

 The Bottom Line

-Technology has changed the way we live.
-Especially when it comes to how we make purchases, pay our bills, and manage our money.
+When it comes to how we manage our money, technology has changed the way we live.
 Instead of being worried about a cashless society, consider embracing the benefits instead.

-There’s much to be gained by using technology to smartly and effectively manage your money.
+There’s much to be gained by using technology to effectively manage your money.
 And chances are, cash will always be around for those who need it.